foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 5: `Rebuild` the `Foxit.iOS` , `Foxit.iOS.UIExtensions`and`Foxit.iOS.Scanning.UI`.

-6: Click the `FoxitRDKDemo.sln`
+6: Click the `CompletePdfViewer.xxx.sln`

 7: Add the `Foxit.iOS`,`Foxit.iOS.UIExtensions`,`Foxit.iOS.Scanning.UI` project or `dll-files`.

-8: `Run` the `FoxitRDKDemo` project in the simulator or on a physical device.
+8: `Run` the `CompletePdfViewer.xxx` project in the simulator or on a physical device.

 ## How to update api definition